david-mart/terraform/README.md

 # gcp_tf_modules

 This repo contains GCP Terraform Modules.
+If you wish to use these modules, please endevour to keep these modules seperately from your calling Terraform code.
+In other words, this repo should house re-usable modules and nothing more.

 ### Required Software/Libraries